Limited time only

 Present a polished brand image

 Consistent presentation across every customer touchpoint reinforces your brand and builds trust.
-Here's what to focus on:

-- Staff appearance: Dress professionally and ensure employees present themselves well.
+• Staff appearance: Dress professionally and ensure employees present themselves well

-- Customer interactions: Speak politely, offer help proactively, and resolve issues quickly.
+• Customer interactions: Speak politely, offer help proactively, and resolve issues quickly

 Turn your size into a competitive advantage

-Your small size is a competitive advantage, not a limitation.
-Many customers actively prefer buying from smaller, local businesses because they value personal service, unique products, and supporting their community.
+Your small size is a competitive advantage, not a limitation, even if you are officially classified as a smaller reporting company with less than $100 million in annual revenues.
+Many customers actively prefer buying from smaller, local businesses because they value personal service, unique products, and community support.
+Customer protection schemes and credit card insurance have also reduced the perceived risk of buying from smaller retailers.

 Focus on understanding what your customers value about small businesses, then deliver it through your marketing and service.